Arun-Rocker/ansible-zero-to-hero/Day-04/01-roles.md

 ### Consistency
 Using roles ensures that the same setup and configuration procedures are applied uniformly across multiple environments, reducing the risk of configuration drift.

+**##How to Use roles in the play book**
+Step1:
+Command to create ansible role is ansible-galaxy role init <role_name>
+ansible-galaxy role init test1

+After that add all the necessary configuration like tasks, variables and handlers.
+How to call roles in the playbook

+---
+hosts: all
+become: true
+roles:
+  -test1

+Above is the syntax to call roles in the playbook